 You can get the list of all clubs here.

 How to start your own HEMA fencing club?

 Before you decide to open up your own HEMA fencing club, we suggest that you check this website.
 Hema Alliance prepared a useful tool, which can help you find a HEMA fencing club near you.

-If you still haven’t found a club that fit your needs, then we’ve prepared a short to-do list which will help you start your own organization.
+If you still haven’t found a club that fits your needs, then we’ve prepared a short to-do list that will help you start your own organization.